-When it comes to providing helpful tips and strategies to parents of adolescents and young adults before and during the COVID-19 global pandemic, Dr. Khadijah Booth Watkins brings a multi-dimensional lens to the task.
+When it comes to providing helpful parenting tips and strategies to parents of adolescents and young adults before and during the COVID-19 global pandemic, Dr. Khadijah Booth Watkins brings a multi-dimensional lens to the task.

 She is a mother to two teenage boys.
 Professionally, Dr. Booth Watkins is a child and adolescent psychiatrist, as well as Associate Director at The Clay Center for Young Healthy Minds at Massachussetts General Hospital.